 David Hess (Chair of Investment Committee), Partner, Centerview Partners.
-Mr. Hess is a Partner at Centerview Partners and member of the firm's technology investment banking team.
-Prior to joining Centerview, Mr. Hess spent 12 years at Goldman Sachs, most recently as a Managing Director with responsibility for the firm's software and IT services investment banking practice, and began his career at Schroder & Co.
-He is President of the board of trustees of the Abraham Joshua Heschel School and is a board member of Wharton's McNulty Leadership Program.
-Mr. Hess received a BS from the Wharton School of the University of Pennsylvania.
-Term ends March 31, 2023.
+Mr. Hess is a member of the technology investment banking team at Centerview Partners, one of the largest independent advisory firms.
+Prior to joining Centerview, Mr. Hess was a Managing Director at Goldman Sachs.
+He is President of the board of trustees of the Abraham Joshua Heschel School, a board member of Wharton's McNulty Leadership Program, and a member of the Council on Foreign Relations.
+Mr. Hess received a BS, magna cum laude, from the Wharton School of the University of Pennsylvania.
+Term ends March 31, 2024.